openvinotoolkit/datumaro/site/content/en/docs/user-manual/command-reference/transform.md

 Annotation manipulations:
 - `remap_labels` - Renames, adds or removes labels in dataset
+- `project_labels` - Sets dataset labels to the requested sequence
 - `shapes_to_boxes` - Replaces spatial annotations with bounding boxes
 - `boxes_to_masks` - Converts bounding boxes to instance masks
 - `polygons_to_masks` - Converts polygons to instance masks